sysbio-curie/biodica-environment/_docs/index.md

   <center><img src="../../assets/img/gsea_icon.png" width="45%"></center>
   </div>
   <div class="col-sm-8">
-  <p><b>GSEA analysis</b> - This module applies Gene Set Enrichment Analysis to each stabilized ICA component (Subramanian *et al.*, 2005).
+  <p><b>GSEA analysis</b> - This module applies Gene Set Enrichment Analysis to each stabilized ICA component (Subramanian et al., 2005).
 As input it uses the natural ranking given by the projection of each component in the "gene space" (i.e for each independent component, each gene is associated with a weight which reflects its importance in the definition of the component; this set of weights naturally ranks the genes for the given component).</p>
   </div>
 </div>
 <br>